noawe-boi/NoahsObsidianSync/Acid.md

 ### Definition
-A substance that dissociates (dissolves?) in water
+A substance that dissociates (dissolves?) in water to produce hydrogen ions

+- Dissociates (dissolves) in water